Informative Links & Reader Testimonials

 The hidden gem of Bibliotheca and why I’d recommend it over other multi-volume Bibles is the translation used.
 It's a custom translation they call the American Literary Version and is a thorough update of the 1901 American Standard Version.
 It’s updated with the help of biblical scholars and updates the archaic words (thee, thou, ye, etc).
 However, it keeps the elegant sentence structure so even though it’s in modern English it’s a joy to read.

-–O. Ortiz, from a review on Amazon.com
+–O. Ortiz, Amazon.com review

 In a world where almost everything is soullessly mass-produced, including the Bible, it’s extremely refreshing to have an alternative.